-An apheresis machine separates anticoagulated blood into components with retention of the platelets and a portion of plasma to create a standard adult dose of Platelet Apheresis.
+An apheresis machine separates anticoagulated blood into components with retention of the platelets and a portion of plasma to create a standard adult dose of apheresis plateletes.
 The remaining elements may be returned to the donor.
 When requested, an apheresis platelet unit can be further divided into four packs of equal volume to produce paediatric apheresis platelet components.
 This is to reduce donor exposure for small paediatric transfusions and to minimise product wastage.